jzakiya/primes-utils/README.md

 Return an array of prime values within the inclusive integers range `[start_num - end_num]`.
 Input order doesn't matter if both given: `start_num.primes end_num  <=> end_num.prime start_num`.
 A single input is taken as `end_num`, and the primes <= to it are returned.
-`primes` is generally faster, and uses SSoZ to compute the range primes.
+`primes` is generally faster, and uses SoZ to compute the range primes.
 `primesmr` is slower, but isn't memory limited, especially for very large numbers|ranges.
 See `PRIMES-UTILS HANDBOOK` for details on best use practices.
 Also see `Error Handling`.